Dog meat: Nigeria

 Dogs are eaten by various groups in some states of Nigeria, including Ondo State, Akwa Ibom, Cross River, Plateau, Kalaba, Taraba and Gombe of Nigeria.
 They are believed to have medicinal powers.
 The meat is believed to improve one's sex life, provide immunity from diseases and poisoning, and offer protection from juju (charms).

 In late 2014, the fear of contracting the Ebola virus disease from bushmeat led at least one major Nigerian newspaper to imply that eating dog meat was a healthy alternative.
 That paper documented a thriving trade in dog meat and slow sales of even well smoked bushmeat.

+Americas

+Canada

+It is legal to eat dog meat in Canada.
+According to a writer for the National Post, this is because it is not necessary to prevent people from eating dogs.
+While it is technically legal to serve dog meat in a restaurant in Canada if it has been inspected, it may not be possible to actually do so.
+In 2003, uninspected frozen canine meat was found at a Chinese restaurant named "Panda Garden" in Edmonton, Alberta.
+Provincial authorities determine if an animal species can be approved for slaughter; which would require dogs to be classified as a "food animal" and for individual animals to not be raised as pets.
+No license has ever been granted for this purpose.
+There is also no recognized way to import dog meat into the country.

+United States

+In December 2018, Donald Trump signed the Dog and Cat Meat Trade Prohibition Act of 2018 into law.
+Previously, the dog and cat meat trade was legal in 44 states.

+In July 2023, congresspeople Vern Buchanan and Jared Moskowitz introduced a resolution that would call for banning dog and cat meat globally.

 Asia/Pacific

 Cambodia

 Animal welfare NGO Four Paws estimates that 2–3 million dogs are slaughtered annually for their meat in Cambodia.
-Methods of slaughtering the dog can range from strangulation, drowning, stabbing, or clubbing the head.
 According to a market research study in 2019 on the dog meat trade in Cambodia, overall a total of 53.6% of respondents indicated that they have eaten dog meat at some time in their lives (72.4% of males and 34.8% of females).
 A new campaign began in 2020 to end dog meat consumption.